How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 💡 Tip: Use a window and a reflector to enhance the light

-Newborns' thermoregulation function is immature,
+Newborns' thermoregulation function is still immature.

 The ratio of body weight to body surface area is three times that of an adult.